-Mark Meadows and Georgia DA to face off over his request to move election case to federal court
+Mark Meadows and Georgia DA face off over his request to move election case to federal court

 “Nothing Mr. Meadows is alleged in the indictment to have done is criminal per se,” they wrote.
 “One would expect a Chief of Staff to the President of the United States to do these sorts of things.”

+Jones did not issue a ruling Monday.
+He said that proceedings in state court could continue, and that Meadows would need to be arraigned on Sept.
+6 as scheduled if hasn't ruled by then.

-Meadows was charged with two counts in the sprawling 41-count indictment: one count of violating Georgia’s Racketeer Influenced and Corrupt Organizations Act and one count of solicitation of violation of oath by a public officer.
+Meadows was charged with two counts in the sprawling 41-count indictment: one of violating Georgia’s Racketeer Influenced and Corrupt Organizations Act and one of solicitation of violation of oath by a public officer.

 He surrendered to authorities and was released after a federal judge in Georgia denied his bid to delay his arrest.

-“Meadows argues that his federal officer status and federal immunity defense protect him from being arrested and being brought to trial in state court,” U.S. District Judge Steve C. Jones wrote, noting that his case had not been moved to federal court.
+“Meadows argues that his federal officer status and federal immunity defense protect him from being arrested and being brought to trial in state court,” Jones wrote, noting that his case had not been moved to federal court.

 “While the Court understands Meadows’s argument that the federal immunity defense includes an immunity against arrest, the statutory language” of the applicable law “is clear that the state court proceedings continue until the Court has assumed jurisdiction over the case.”

-The indictment by a Georgia grand jury alleges Meadows, Trump and other unindicted co-conspirators “unlawfully solicited, requested, and importuned” Georgia Secretary of State Brad Raffensperger on Jan.
+The indictment by a Georgia grand jury alleges Meadows, Trump and other unindicted co-conspirators “unlawfully solicited, requested, and importuned” Raffensperger on Jan.
 2, 2021, to help them reverse the results of the presidential election.

-It cites a phone call between Trump and Raffensperger that day, with the then-president urging him to “find” the votes needed to overturn Joe Biden’s victory in the battleground state.

-Willis last week subpoenaed Raffensperger and his former lead investigator, Frances Watson, to testify at Monday’s hearing on Meadows’ effort to move his case to federal court.
+Willis last week subpoenaed Raffensperger and his former lead investigator, Frances Watson, to testify at Monday’s hearing about Meadows’ effort to move his case to federal court.
 A spokesperson from Raffensperger's office declined to comment on the subpoena at the time.
+Meadows testified in the morning and was due back for more cross-examination after lunch.

 Meadows, a former congressman from North Carolina who now lives in South Carolina, previously fought efforts to testify before the special grand jury in Willis’ probe about his actions in the final weeks of Trump’s presidency amid his refusal to concede the 2020 election.
-Meadows, however, was compelled to testify after losing court challenges.
+Meadows, however, was compelled to testify after he lost court challenges.

 Meadows also refused to comply with a subpoena to testify before the House Jan.
 6 committee.
 The House voted in favor of criminal referrals for Meadows to the Justice Department, which declined to prosecute him.